 It’s not good at edge cleaning, since the vacuum portion is only along the front.
 You’ll still have to use a traditional vacuum with a wand for cleaning baseboards and corners.
 The vacuum isn’t super powerful, so it can’t draw things in over much distance.

 - The steam mop isn’t really equipped for deep grout.
 While there’s a high steam setting, it doesn’t have a scrubber brush for getting down into crevices.
 We recommend the Symphony if your home has wood floors, linoleum, or fairly level tile.

 2. McCullough Deluxe Canister

-This Deluxe Canister set is the top of the line offering from McCullough, priced at about $200.
+This Deluxe Canister set is the top of the line offering from McCullough.
 It combines a super powerful steam engine with a full set of attachments for dealing with all your floors, from hardwoods to concrete.
 We love it because it not only steam mops with incredible power, but is also versatile enough to clean the rest of your house.